padrinobook/padrinobook/chapters/login_and_registration.md

 ### Users Controller

-Since we already have a model for potential users of our platform, it's time to create a controller for them.
-We are creating in a first step our users controller four our sign up form with only one action:
+Since we already have our data-model for potential users of our platform, it's time to make it accessible for our users with a users controller for signing up.

 ```sh